jeff-pancho/MazeGame/README.md

 I developed this game for a bonus assignment I chose to do over the winter break for Computer Programming 12 in highschool.

-This program features a lot of comments beceause of the requirements for my assignment.

 # How to play
 First, you are given the choice of choosing an `easy`, `medium`, or `hard` maze.
 After choosing a maze, you can start playing!